MacJei/Python4fun/README.md

 # spark-pandas-s3
-Spark & Pandas batch processing demo, data will be loaded from local & AWS s3
+Spark & Pandas batch processing demo, data will be loaded from local, remote s3 and HDFS.

 Quickstart
 ----------